Modeling bacterial flow field with regularized singularities

 In this work, we develop an anisotropic regularization scheme to resolve the flow field of a swimming bacterium.
 By comparing with the experiments in Ref.~\cite{drescher2011} and our Boundary Element Method (BEM) simulations, we show that the flow field near a swimming \textit{E. coli} bacterium can be accurately described as that generated by an anisotropically regularized stresslet and an isotropically regularized source dipole.
 This description quantitatively captures the radial flows in both the far-field and near-field limit, and also in both cases of the free space and the confined space with a no-slip wall.

 \paragraph*{Theoretical model.}

 Consider a bacterium whose body center is located at the origin and the body axis is oriented along $+x$, as shown in Fig.~\ref{fig:schematic}, and then the flow field generated by the bacterium can be modelled as a superposition of the flow fields generated by an anisotropically regularized stresslet (ARS) and an isotropically regularized source dipole (IRSD).
+Note the anisotropy introduced in ARS can help to characterize the flow field induced by non-spherical shape of the swimmer.

 The flow field generated by the ARS, $\bm{u}^{\mathrm{ARS}}(\bm{r})$, is constructed as:

 where $\bm{D} = D\cdot\bm{q}\bm{q}$ denotes stresslet, and $G_{\varepsilon,\bm{q}}(\bm{r})$ denotes the Green function relating the flow field with a regularized Stokeslet, which can be obtained by solving the Stokes equation, $\nabla p - \mu\nabla^{2}\bm{u} = \bm{F} f_{\varepsilon,\bm{q}}(\bm{r})$ with $p$ as the pressure, $\mu$ the viscosity, $\bm{F}$ the force, and $f_{\varepsilon,\bm{q}}(\bm{r})$ representing the anisotropic Gaussian blob~\cite{zhao2019}.
 Specifically, the anisotropic Gaussian blob function, $f_{\varepsilon,\bm{q}}(\bm{r})$, is taken as: